caadams4/pilgrimage-writeup/Pilgrimage.md

 1. Fuzz the file uploader for a file upload vulnerability
 2. Check the exposed Git repository for clues

-If we can find the source code, it may assist us in finding a file upload vulnerability.
+If we can find the source code within the Git repo, it may assist us in finding a file upload vulnerability.

 We visit the repo diectly @ http://pilgrimage.htb/.git but its forbidden.
 However, if we attempt to visit http://pilgrimage.htb/.git/config/ we can view the Git configuration file.
 That's interesting.